|Average Salary||Avg. Hourly Wage|

 They should also understand the electromagnetic fields generated by electrical equipment and wiring.

-According to the FAA regulations, aircraft electricians should install the equipment and wiring carefully to prevent stray Radio Frequency energy from interfering with sensitive control and navigation systems.
+According to the FAA regulations, they should install the equipment and wiring carefully to prevent stray Radio Frequency energy from interfering with sensitive control and navigation systems.

-For the same reason, the FAA requires you to turn off your cell phone on-board of a plane.
+For the same reason, the FAA requires you to turn off your cell phone on board a plane.

-Electricians should know how to read and understand special notices from the FAA, called Airworthiness Directives and Advisory Circulars.
+Also, they should know and understand special notices from the FAA, called Airworthiness Directives and Advisory Circulars.

-They provide guidelines and rules regarding the aircraft in general and particular types of aircraft.
+- Provide guidelines and rules regarding the aircraft in general and particular types of aircraft

-They cover approved installation, maintenance, and operating procedures for electrical equipment.
+- Cover approved installation, maintenance, and operating procedures for electrical equipment

-Some employers, such as airplane manufacturers or contracted aviation maintenance companies, are large enough to hold their in-house training programs.
+Some employers, like airplane manufacturers and contracted aviation maintenance companies, will sponsor and hold in-house apprenticeship programs.

-Aircraft electricians are officially licensed by the FAA’s mechanic certification system.
+Aviation electricians receive their licenses from the FAA’s mechanic certification system.

-The A&P certificates (Airframe and Powerplant) cover a wide range of aircraft-specific electrical and mechanical systems.
+The Airframe and Powerplant (A&P) Certificate covers a wide range of aircraft-specific electrical and mechanical systems.

-You can take the test for an A&P certificate directly held by the FAA.
+You can take the test for an A&P certificate directly at the FAA.

 With their specialized knowledge and critical role in assembly and maintenance, aviation electricians receive a decent salary.

-Between the two segments of the profession, the pay is comparable.
+Between the two types of this profession, the pay is comparable.

-According to a survey of starting salaries and hourly rates, the payment from a few major employers is as follows (the data is provided solely for illustrative purposes):
+According to a survey, the starting salaries and hourly rates from a few major employers are as follows (the data is provided solely for illustrative purposes):

 The FAA projects the traffic of commercial aviation to increase by 2-3% by 2033, so the demand for aviation electricians will remain high.

-The job opportunities should also increase because of such factors as the burgeoning civilian space industry.
+Job opportunities should also increase because of the rapidly flourishing civilian space industry.